codeit-ninja/wordpress-smtp/readme.md

 ## Usage

-Activate the plugin and go to `Settings -> SMTP`, provide the necessary detail.
-Before you enable it make sure you first send a test email.
-If the test failed, make sure to resolve the problem first before enabling!
+Activate the plugin and go to `Settings -> SMTP`, provide the necessary details.
+Before enabling, send a test mail frist!
+If the test failed, make sure to resolve the problems before enabling!

 <p align="left">
     <img src="./assets/screenshot-2.png" width="650" />